2026 Winter Skincare Tips & Advice for Cold Months

 Winter skincare FAQs

 Acne breakouts are among the most common skin conditions in the United States, affecting as many as 50 million Americans yearly.
 Most people think of acne breakouts as affecting teenagers during puberty.
-However, breakouts can occur even as adults and are more common in the winter.
-In 2015, researchers in New England found that the frequency of experiencing moderate- to severe acne increased by 11% in winter.
+However, breakouts can occur even as adults and are more common in the Winter.
+In 2015, researchers in New England found that the frequency of moderate-to-severe acne increased by 11% in Winter.
 Acne breakouts occur when the pores on the skin’s surface are clogged by excess sebum, the natural oil produced on the skin, dead skin cells, and other debris.
-In the winter, the dryness in the air causes the skin to dry out as well, which triggers the over-production of sebum, leading to excess oil on the skin’s surface.
-The best way to prevent winter breakouts is to keep the skin hydrated and moisturized.
+In the Winter, dry air can cause the skin to dry out, triggering the overproduction of sebum and excess oil on the skin’s surface.
+The best way to prevent winter breakouts is to keep the skin hydrated.

-Many patients ask, why does skin crack in the winter?
-During wintertime, humidity levels are much lower, meaning the air is dry, and the cold air can be harsh against the skin’s surface.
-When exposed to this cold, dry air, skin can be stripped of moisture and natural oils, leading to rough, flaking, itchy, irritated, and cracked skin.
+During wintertime, humidity levels are much lower, making the air dry, and the cold air can be harsh on the skin.
+When exposed to this cold, dry air, skin can lose moisture and natural oils, leading to rough, flaky, itchy, irritated, and cracked skin.
 This condition, characterized by dry, rough skin, is known as xerosis and is most common in the winter months.

 The skin’s surface comprises the outer layer of skin, known as the epidermis, protected by the skin barrier, a thin layer of lipids, and dead skin cells.
 The skin barrier helps to keep the skin looking smooth, bright, and hydrated.
-Still, it can be easily damaged by environmental factors, such as sun exposure, the natural aging process, and dry air.
+Still, it can be easily damaged by environmental factors such as sun exposure, natural aging, and dry air.
 When the skin barrier loses moisture, the skin appears dry, cracked, and dull.

 How to combat dry winter skin

-The best way to combat dry winter skin is to choose skincare products that moisturize and hydrate the skin for a smooth, clear, bright appearance all winter.
+The best way to combat dry winter skin is to choose skincare products that moisturize and hydrate the skin for a smooth, clear, bright appearance all Winter.
 With many options, it can be challenging to determine which skincare products are right for you.
 That is why an excellent first step in developing your winter skincare routine is to schedule a consultation with expert, board-certified dermatologist Dr. Michele Green.
-Dr. Green will begin by examining your skin to determine your skin type before recommending products that can help keep your skin healthy all winter.
-Whether you have dry skin, oily skin, sensitive skin, or combination skin, Dr. Green knows the products and treatment options that will be best for you.
+Dr. Green will begin by examining your skin to determine your skin type, then recommend products to help keep your skin healthy all Winter.
+Whether you have dry, oily, sensitive, or combination skin, Dr. Green knows the products and treatment options that will be best for you.

 There are several ways to treat dry winter skin at home, including choosing suitable cleansers, hand creams, and moisturizers to keep your skin hydrated.
-Most winter skincare products work best when applied regularly when you get up in the morning and before bed.
-To protect your hands, you can choose a gentle cleanser rather than a scented hand soap, which will help to keep the delicate skin on your hands moisturized and protected from cracking and irritation.
-Further, to regulate the moisture levels in the air in your home, you can purchase a humidifier.
-Humidifiers help combat dryness by adding moisture to the air, protecting you from the harmful effects of dry air at home.
+Most winter skincare products work best when applied regularly, first thing in the morning and before bed.
+To protect your hands, choose a gentle cleanser rather than scented hand soap, which will help keep the delicate skin on your hands moisturized and protected from cracking and irritation.
+Furthermore, to regulate the moisture levels in your home, you can purchase a humidifier.
+Humidifiers help combat dryness by adding moisture to the air, protecting you from the harmful effects of dry indoor air.

 woman winter skin care 1

-How to take care of winter skin – get started today.
+How to take care of your skin in Winter – get started today.

 Related Topics